gorillaframeai/ComfyUI_JsonFileTranslate/readme.txt

 Example Usage
 Assume you have a JSON file named data.json that you want to translate from Chinese to English, and you want to use 10 parallel tasks for the translation.
-Run the following command: python jsontransate_lang.py data.json --source_lang zh-CN --target_lang en --max_workers 10 --lang ru
+Run the following command: python jsontransate_lang.py data.json --source_lang zh-CN --target_lang en --max_workers 10

 5. Results
 After the script completes execution, you will see informative messages in the console that help you understand what was done: